Gastropoda: Fungivory

+Feeding behaviors in slugs exhibit considerable variation.
+Some species display selectivity, consuming specific parts or developmental stages of fungi.
+For instance, certain slugs may target fungi only at particular stages of maturity, such as immature fruiting bodies or spore-producing structures.
+Conversely, other species show little to no selectivity, consuming entire mushrooms regardless of developmental stage.
+This variability stresses the diverse dietary adaptations among slug species and their ecological roles in fungal consumption.
+Moreover, by consuming fungi, snails and slugs can also indirectly help in their dispersal by carrying along some of their spores or the fungi themselves.

 Genetics

 Gastropods exhibit an important degree of variation in mitochondrial gene organization when compared to other animals.
 Main events of gene rearrangement occurred at the origin of Patellogastropoda and Heterobranchia, whereas fewer changes occurred between the ancestors of Vetigastropoda (only tRNAs D, C and N) and Caenogastropoda (a large single inversion, and translocations of the tRNAs D and N).
 Within Heterobranchia, gene order seems relatively conserved, and gene rearrangements are mostly related with transposition of tRNA genes.